shutterstock/changeDPI/README.md

 # changeDPI

-changeDPI provides 2 utility functions that can change the dpi of canvas-generated image, of either dataUrl or Blob formats.
-The functions work on separating the header from the image data, converting and manipulating just the header, then sticking the header back on the file.
-In this way, very large images can be converted fast without having to convert the entire contents of an image file.
-This process is non-destructive&mdash;image data does not get modified in the process.
+changeDPI provides 2 utility functions that can change the dpi of canvas-generated image, of either dataUrl or blob formats.
+The functions separate the header from the image data, convert and manipulate just the header, then sticks the header back on the file.
+In this way, very large images can be converted quickly without having to convert the entire contents of an image file.
+This process is non-destructive—image data does not get modified in the process.

 ## Install